|

 The body primarily clears Librium through the liver, but some of the drugs may even get excreted through urine.
 Liver health will impact how quickly the drug clears from the body’s system.
 Since liver function reduces with age, older people eliminate Librium much slower than younger people.

-Similarly, obese people with a higher BMI will take longer to eliminate Librium than regular weight people.
+Similarly, obese people with a higher BMI will take longer to eliminate Librium than regular-weight people.
 Factors like dosage and period of use also play a role in how long it takes for Librium to clear from the body.

 Addiction to Librium

 Some people take Librium recreationally and without a doctor’s prescription.
 They need to know that consistent usage of Librium or chlordiazepoxide may lead to increased dependence over time.
-Like any other benzodiazepine, Librium can turn into full-blown addiction— even if people first began using it for legitimate medical reasons, having been prescribed it by a doctor.
+Like any other benzodiazepine, Librium can turn into a full-blown addiction— even if people first began using it for legitimate medical reasons, having been prescribed it by a doctor.
 Addiction to Librium is a genuine risk for both recreational and medical users.

 The drug is psychologically and physically addictive if misused.
-Once addicted, users may experience withdrawal symptoms once they stop.
+Once addicted users may experience withdrawal symptoms once they stop.
 Some of the symptoms include nausea, anxiety, irritability, seizures, and drug cravings.
 Those suffering from addiction to Librium may display some of the following behaviors:

 - Increased tolerance – requiring large amounts to achieve similar effects